haroonawanofficial/NG-NetMap/readme.md

 # NG (Next Generation) Port Scan

-This script is a ngportscan that performs a variety of advanced scanning techniques to identify open ports and gather information about target hosts.
+Next Generation Port Scan is advanced scanner that identifies open ports and gather information about target hosts using TCP/IP stack and RFC designs to help us bypass firewalls and truly understand, if port is closed or open.
 It supports both IPv4 and IPv6, and includes features such as logging, multi-threading, and detailed scan results.

 ## Why This is a Next-Generation Port Scanner

-### Advanced Scanning Techniques

 This scanner incorporates cutting-edge scanning methods that go beyond traditional port scanning.
 It includes innovative techniques like: